Learn / Guides / User engagement guide

 Completion rate: the percentage of people who complete a Typeform survey after starting

 Time to complete

-You improve customer engagement by creating a user persona survey with Typeform to help you find out what users need, rather than what you think they need.
+🔥Pro tip: improve customer engagement by creating a user persona survey with Typeform to help you find out what users need, rather than what you think they need.
 For example, during the weeks after the launch of a customer relationship management tool, you can ask each user what their role is, what their goals are, and what barriers are coming between them and their goals.
-This way, you can tweak your product and design personalized user journeys to match what they need from it.
+This way, you can tweak your product and design personalized user journeys to meet user needs and create customer delight.

-Design a techstack to meet your user engagement goals
+Design a holistic tech stack to meet user engagement goals

-Creating a sticky product that will get your users spending longer on your website and coming back for more will turn them from casual visitors to engaged and loyal visitors that will help your business grow.
+Creating a sticky product that gets your users to spend more time interacting with your website and coming back for more will turn them from casual visitors to engaged and loyal customers that'll help your business grow.

 To improve user engagement, you need software that helps you: